E-commerce

 Business objectives

-Analytics should support decisions: pricing, assortment, ad budget, customer service hiring.
+Analytics should support decisions: pricing, assortment, ad budget, customer support hiring.

 Internal documentation